PunchThrough/bean-docs/src/features/virtual-serial.md

 Unlike Bluetooth Classic, BLE doesn't have a Serial Port Profile (SPP).
 Instead, Bean's firmware sends serial messages over BLE using the [LightBlue Platform](#) protocol.
 On the other end, your computer parses LightBlue Platform messages and converts them back into serial.

-When an Arduino sketch writes serial data, the Bean Loader receives it, parses it, and passes the data through to the virtual serial port.
-To see data that the Bean is sending, we can use the serial monitor in Arduino IDE.
+When an Arduino sketch writes serial data, Bean Loader receives it, parses it, and passes the data through to the virtual serial port.
+To see data that Bean is sending, we can use the serial monitor in Arduino IDE.

 ## Step-by-Step